devkosal/fight_detection/README.md

+## Information

+This work is under construction and not intended to be used externally at the moment.

-This repo contains Deep Learning models along with training example for action detection.
+This repo contains will contain Deep Learning models along with training examples for action detection, specficcaly fight detection to start off.

-Currently, this repo only contains models for fight detection.